-- 1.3 IR(ME)R requires employers and practitioners to hold a licence for the administration of radioactive substances for a specified purpose at any given medical radiological installation. - (a) Each employer is required to hold a licence for each administration at each medical radiological installation for the purpose of the administration of radioactive substances to humans - (b) Every practitioner is required to hold a licence in order to justify the administration of radioactive substances to humans. - 1.4 Licences are required for any administration of a radioactive substance that results in an effective dose of greater than 1μ Sv.
-This precludes the need to apply for a licence for the administration of the majority of substances that contain only naturally occurring levels of radioactivity. - 1.5 The Licensing Authority for employers is: - (a) in England, the Secretary of State; - (b) in Scotland, the Scottish Ministers; - (c) in Wales, the Welsh Ministers; - (d) in Northern Ireland, the Department of Health (NI)
+- 1.3 IR(ME)R requires employers and practitioners to hold a licence for the administration of radioactive substances for a specified purpose. - (a) each employer is required to hold a licence at each medical radiological installation where radioactive substances are to be administered to humans - (b) every practitioner is required to hold a licence in order to justify the administration of radioactive substances to humans - 1.4 Licences are required for any administration of a radioactive substance that results in an effective dose greater than 1μSv.
+This precludes the need to apply for a licence for the administration of the majority of substances that contain only naturally occurring levels of radioactivity. - 1.5 The Licensing Authority for employer licences is: - (a) in England, the Secretary of State - (b) in Scotland, the Scottish Ministers